-Our school council meet at least once a month with Mrs Gibson, and this provides an opportunity for the children in our school to share their 'voice' and to find ways to make our school and community even better.
+Our school council meet at least once a month with Mrs Morley, and this provides an opportunity for the children in our school to share their 'voice' and to find ways to make our school and community even better.
 The views and ideas of the children really do influence school decisions.

 The School Council sought and shared the views of their peers again when deciding on the meal choices that they wished to have on our school dinner menus and then our school councillors shared these views in a meeting with our catering company.